image

 • Contains 4 Component(s), Includes Credits

-Meeting the minimum accessibility design standards for play and recreation areas is just the first step to making sure everyone can participate, enjoy, and experience park and play area facilities.
-During the session, a panel of persons with disabilities and professionals that support persons with disabilities will discuss features that can “make or break” the recreational opportunity for persons that are low-vision or blind, persons using mobility devices, persons who are hard of hearing or deaf, persons with developmental disabilities, and individuals that are neurodivergent.
-Strategies, design elements, barriers, and accessibility will be discussed from different viewpoints.
-We hope you will join us for this look beyond the minimum accessibility design standards to discover how you can make your park and play areas more inclusive for everyone.
-This webinar will include video remote interpreting (VRI) and real-time captioning.
-Participants may ask questions during the live session.
+Meeting the minimum accessibility design standards for play and recreation areas is the first step to ensuring everyone can participate, enjoy, and experience park and play area facilities.
+During this session, a panel of individuals with disabilities and professionals who support persons with disabilities will discuss features that can “make or break” play and recreational opportunities for individuals with autism or who are neurodivergent or have developmental, physical, sensory, or communication needs.
+Strategies, design elements, barriers, and accessibility will be discussed from their unique perspective.
+We hope you will join us for this look beyond the minimum accessibility design standards to discover how your community can make your park and play areas more inclusive for everyone.
+This is the third session of a yearlong four-part Beyond the Minimums accessibility series.
+This webinar will feature real-time captioning and video remote interpreting (VRI).